raikilon/dev-notes/aws/saa-c03/aws.md

 By using these frameworks and related open-source projects such as Apache Hive and Apache Pig, you can process data for analytics purposes and business intelligence workloads.
 Additionally, you can use Amazon EMR to transform and move large amounts of data into and out of other AWS data stores and databases such as Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB.

+## AWS AppSync

+AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and RDS.

+It enables real-time data synchronization and offline capabilities for applications, making it ideal for building modern, responsive apps.
+AppSync also integrates with AWS Amplify and provides features like fine-grained access control, subscriptions for real-time updates, and caching to improve performance.

 ## Elastic Beanstalk
 is a classic Platform as a Service (PaaS) that lets you deploy web applications in popular runtimes (like Java, Node.js, Python) with minimal configuration.
 It handles provisioning, load balancing, and scaling on your behalf, but still gives access to the underlying resources like EC2 and RDS.